Updated: Sep 1, 2022

 Fruits and vegetables have beneficial vitamins that keep you fit and trim, they shouldn't be excluded either.

-Running 30 minutes on the treadmill daily makes a difference, skipping in the park on weekends is beneficial to overall wellness.
+Running 30 minutes on the treadmill daily makes a difference, and skipping in the park on weekends is beneficial to overall wellness.